Cloud condensation nuclei: Composition

 There are many different types of atmospheric particulates that can act as CCN.
 The particles may be composed of dust or clay, soot or black carbon from grassland or forest fires, sea salt from ocean wave spray, soot from factory smokestacks or internal combustion engines, sulfate from volcanic activity, phytoplankton or the oxidation of sulfur dioxide and secondary organic matter formed by the oxidation of volatile organic compounds.
 The ability of these different types of particles to form cloud droplets varies according to their size and also their exact composition, as the hygroscopic properties of these different constituents are very different.
 Sulfate and sea salt, for instance, readily absorb water whereas soot, organic carbon, and mineral particles do not.
 This is made even more complicated by the fact that many of the chemical species may be mixed within the particles (in particular the sulfate and organic carbon).
 Additionally, while some particles (such as soot and minerals) do not make very good CCN, they do act as ice nuclei in colder parts of the atmosphere.

 Abundance

-The number and type of CCNs can affect the precipitation amount, lifetimes, and radiative properties of clouds and their lifetimes.
+The number and type of CCNs can affect the precipitation amount, lifetimes, and radiative properties of clouds.
 Ultimately, this has an influence on climate change.
 Modeling research led by Marcia Baker revealed that sources and sinks are balanced by coagulation and coalescence which leads to stable levels of CCNs in the atmosphere.
 There is also speculation that solar variation may affect cloud properties via CCNs, and hence affect climate.

-Airborne Measurements
+Airborne measurements

-The airborne measurements of these individual mixed aerosols that can form CCN at SGP site were performed using a research aircraft.
-CCN study by Kulkarni et al 2023 describes the complexity in modeling CCN concentrations.
+The airborne measurements of these individual mixed aerosols can form CCN at a Southern Great Plains (SGP) site when performed using a research aircraft.